visit-dav/visit/src/doc/gui_manual/Operators/OperatorTypes/ICS/LCS_operator.rst

 Source types
 """"""""""""

-The user can seed the integral curves using the native mesh or define their own rectilinear grid.
+The source type controls how the seeds for curves are created.
+The user can seed the integral curves using the native mesh or define a rectilinear grid.

-Native Mesh
-    Create seeds at the nodes of the native mesh.
+See points are the nodes of the mesh.

-Regular Grid
-    Create seeds at the nodes of a user-defined rectilinear grid.
-Parameters
-    are:

-    * Resolution - Three space-separated values defining the number of samples in each dimension.
-    * Data extents - Specify the starting and ending extents, using either the native mesh's extents (Full) or user-defined extents (Subset).

 Auxilary Grid
 """""""""""""